 Interdisciplinary Studies Courses

-IDS 120 Introduction to a Study Abroad Site
+IDS 120 - Intro to a Study Abroad Site

 Students in this course will study the experience of Africans living in Africa, Europe, North and South America, the Caribbean and the Mediterranean.
 An interdisciplinary course, it makes use of sources from history, literature and the social sciences.
 Students will study racial, ethnic, cultural and religious traditions of the African Diaspora, including patterns of exclusion and inclusion and the social relations between Diaspora Africans and non-African populations.

-An interdisciplinary seminar in ancient and medieval social thought with a focus on philosophy, literature and intellectual history.
+An interdisciplinary seminar in social thought with a focus on philosophy, literature, and intellectual history.